imhicihu/Terrae-database/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README describes the roadmap from MicroIsis to WinIsis to an online database.

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Version 1.01

 ### How do I get set up? ###